 Investors have options when they have reason to believe that their stockbrokers or financial planners have wronged them in some way, causing them large stock and investment losses that could have been prevented if it hadn’t been for the misconduct of these individuals and/or corporations.
 Those investors can file statements of claim with FINRA and potentially be awarded repayment of their losses through arbitration or mediation.
 But knowing whether your losses were due to broker misconduct or negligence isn’t always easy.

 Our experienced New York FINRA attorneys know the types of dishonest schemes that brokers use to defraud investors.
-A New York FINRA attorney from the Wolper Law Firm will determine whether you are a victim of a stockbroker’s unlawful misconduct.
+A New York FINRA attorney from the Wolper Law Firm, P.A. will determine whether you are a victim of a stockbroker’s unlawful misconduct.
 If you are, we will outline your legal options and hold the broker or brokerage firm accountable.

 When to File a Claim with FINRA for Investment Losses